Nathan Clement

 Nathan Clement (born 30 September 1994) is a Canadian para-cyclist and para-swimmer.

+Early life and education

+Nathan Clement had a stroke at age two which caused him to lose mobility on one side of his body.
+His parents are both high-level athletes.
+Clement studied broadcast and online journalism at the British Columbia Institute of Technology.
+He is currently a writer and editor for Evergreen Productions.
+He is also a co-host of the AMI podcast, 'Para Sport Nation'.

 Career

 In September 2024, Clement represented Canada at the 2024 Summer Paralympics and won a silver medal in the road time trial T1–2 event.
 Weeks later, he competed at the 2024 UCI Para-cycling Road World Championships and won gold medals in the time trial and road race T1 events.